Moataz Eno

-Moataz Eno (معتز اينو; born October 9, 1983) was an Egyptian footballer.
+Moataz Eno (معتز اينو; born October 9, 1983) is an Egyptian former footballer.

 Nickname

 Moataz Eno adopted his nickname (Eno) from his father Eno who played for Al-Masry SC.

 Zamalek

 Moataz Eno is an Ahly youth product but moved to Zamalek when he was 13 on a youth contract.
 He made his first appearance for Zamalek aged 21.
 Eno, like his father, is known for Long-Range shots.

 Al Ahly

 In 2006, Eno's contract with Zamalek ran out and he moved as a free-agent to bitter rivals Al Ahly.
 In his first season, he sat on the bench for most of the season.
 The following season he scored against his former team Zamalek in the Egyptian Super Cup a match which ended 2–0 in the favour of Al Ahly.
 In the 2009/2010 season he began playing as a regular and made great performances but unfortunately he tore a cruciate ligament in the match against Petrojet.